 with Aroop Chatterjee and Léo Czajka

-This paper estimates the distribution of personal wealth in South Africa by combining tax microdata covering the universe of income tax returns, household surveys and macroeconomic balance sheets statistics.
-We document major inconsistencies between available data sources, in particular regarding the measurement of dividends, corporate assets and wealth held through trusts.
-Notwithstanding a significant degree of uncertainty, our findings reveal unparalleled levels of wealth concentration.
-The top 10 per cent own 86 per cent of aggregate wealth and the top 0.1 per cent close to one third.
-The top 0.01 per cent of the distribution (3,500 individuals) concentrate 15 per cent of household net worth, more than the bottom 90 per cent as a whole.
-Our series show no sign of decreasing wealth inequality since apartheid: if anything, we find that inequality has remained broadly stable and has even slightly increased within top wealth groups.
+This paper estimates the distribution of personal wealth in South Africa by combining microdata covering the universe of income tax returns, household surveys, and macroeconomic balance sheets statistics.
+We document unparalleled levels of wealth concentration.
+The top 10% own 86% of aggregate wealth and the top 0.1% close to one third.
+The top 0.01% of the distribution (3,500 individuals) concentrate 15% of household net worth, more than the bottom 90% as a whole.
+Such levels of inequality can be accounted for in all forms of assets at the top end, including housing, pension funds and financial assets.
+We find no sign of decreasing inequality since the end of apartheid.

 WID.world Working Paper 2020/19, September 2020